 - You cannot use this notice if you have not protected the deposit in one of the 3 recognized Deposit Protection Schemes or given the tenant prescribed information about how the scheme works.
 Both the deposit and prescribed information must have been protected and served within first 30 days of receiving the deposit.
 If you have failed to protect the deposit or serve the required prescribed information then please call us to discuss your options.

 - The Deregulation Act 2015 states that all relevant requirements for letting a property have to be met.
-This includes a valid gas safety inception certificate and energy performance certificate and most importantly if the property requires a license a copy of the license must be available and served on the tenant before the Section 21 Notice is served.
+This includes a valid gas safety inception certificate and energy performance certificate and most importantly if the property requires a license a copy of the license must be available and served on the tenant before the Section 21 Form 6A Notice is served.